-Effective February 27, 2014, we entered into an amended and restated employment agreement with Mr. Broussard, our President and Chief Executive Officer, which we refer to as the Broussard Agreement, which would govern any severance or change in control payments for Mr. Broussard.
+The Broussard Agreement, as amended, governs any severance or change in control payments for Mr. Broussard.
 There are no excise tax gross-up provisions in the Broussard Agreement.
 For a description of the severance benefits to which Mr. Broussard would be entitled upon a termination of employment, see the section entitled "Potential Payments Upon Termination or Change in Control of the Company" in this proxy statement.